render-examples/postgresql-missing-trigger-index/README.md

    ./delete.sh
    ```

    This time, the deletion process should be significantly faster (potentially orders of magnitude) due to the presence of indexes.
+Compare the execution time with the previous run to see the dramatic improvement.

 By comparing the execution times and EXPLAIN ANALYZE output from the two runs of `delete.sh`, you can observe the dramatic performance improvement that proper indexing can provide for cascade delete operations in a relational database.